petercoles/xmlsoccer/readme.md

 ### SimpleXML Object

 Using the xml() method in place of get() will cause the response to be converted into a [SimpleXMLElement](http://php.net/manual/en/book.simplexml.php) object.
-These can be iterated through as shown in the following crude example:
+These can be iterated through as shown below:

 ```
 try {